 While watching the Camp Fire start and grow, it was immediately apparent that the winds in the canyon near Pulga, CA were far greater than what had been forecasted.
 Our parent company has conducted helicopter operations up and down that canyon for years and knew how strong the winds could be in those fire start locations while remaining relatively calm in other nearby areas.
-With the nearest weather station approximately 5 miles away at the time, there was no way for PG&E to know this wind event was happening in that canyon.
+With the nearest weather station approximately 5 miles away at the time, there was no way to know this wind event was happening in that canyon.

 The Impact to Our Parent Company